- Verify your Infrastructure account's ARN

 - The polling frequency determines how often New Relic gathers data from your cloud provider.
 By default, the polling frequency is set to the maximum frequency that is available for each service.
-If you need to manage your AWS CloudWatch bill, you may want to decrease the polling frequency.
+If you need to manage your Amazon CloudWatch bill, you may want to decrease the polling frequency.

 - Filter your data

 - You can set filters for each integration in order to specify which information you want captured.
 If you need to manage your Amazon CloudWatch bill, you may want to filter your data.

 - Review API usage

 To review the API usage for New Relic Infrastructure integrations with Amazon AWS:

 - Go to infrastructure.newrelic.com > AWS > Account status dashboard.